-The basis for enforcement powers in that regard is rooted in the REMIT itself.
+The basis for enforcement powers in this regard is rooted in the REMIT itself.
 The respective provisions are as follows:

 - According to Article 13(1), first subparagraph, of REMIT, the National Regulatory Authorities of the EU Member States (NRAs) must ensure that the market abuse prohibitions set out in Articles 3 and 5 of REMIT and the transparency obligation set out in Article 4 of REMIT are applied.